Suor/sublime-reform/README.md

 ## TODO

-And I have plans.
+I have plans.
 Here is a list if you want to help and looking where to start:

 - Move functions up and down.
 - Select scopes, functions and classes.